HenrikHG/Information_Security_HH/h2 Kill Chain.md

 # x) Cyber Kill Chain Summary

-- **Concept**: The Cyber Kill Chain, developed by Lockheed Martin, is a systematic framework that details the stages of a cyber intrusion.
-It provides a structured approach to understanding, detecting, analyzing, and mitigating cyber threats, particularly from Advanced Persistent Threats (APTs).
+- **Concept**: The Cyber Kill Chain, by Lockheed Martin, outlines the stages of a cyber intrusion.
+It offers a structured approach to understanding, detecting, and mitigating threats, especially from Advanced Persistent Threats (APTs).

 - **Phases**:
   1. **Reconnaissance**: Attackers perform research and gather intelligence on their target to identify vulnerabilities.
 This may include scanning networks, harvesting email addresses, or researching key personnel.